What is it?

-- Fill in the learning agreement at the Mobility Online application system.
-See detailed instructions here.
+- Fill in the learning agreement in the Mobility Online application system.
+You can optionally use the Learning agreement of your home institution, provided that it fullfills the criteria for an Erasmus Learning Agreement.
+If you use the Mobility Online Learning Agreement, see detailed instructions here.
 Please note that the learning agreement is an obligatory step of the online application.
 You should add the course names and course codes in Mobility Online one by one and then print the form.
 Exceptions:

-- For visiting students the Learning Agreement is a separate document (the online version of the LA in Mobility Online is for exchange students only).
+- For visiting students the Learning Agreement is a separate document, which can be found here (the online version of the LA in Mobility Online is for exchange students only).

 - Lab or thesis work does not require course codes